The Honourable Schoolboy

-The Honourable Schoolboy (1977) is a spy novel by British writer John le Carré.
+The Honourable Schoolboy is a 1977 spy novel by John le Carré.
 George Smiley must reconstruct an intelligence service in order to run a successful offensive espionage operation to save the service from being dismantled by the government.
-In 1977, the book won the Gold Dagger award for the best crime novel of the year and the James Tait Black Memorial Prize.
+In 1977, the novel won the Gold Dagger award for the best crime novel of the year and the James Tait Black Memorial Prize.
 The Honourable Schoolboy is the second novel in the omnibus titled either Smiley Versus Karla or The Quest for Karla.